Why EEP ? Hear from Our Students

 How much coursework is required?

-Because EEP is open to students in the College of Letters & Science, students must fulfill the Seven Course Breadth requirement.
-Students must also take a foreign language and quantitative reasoning.
+Students must fulfill the Seven Course Breadth requirement and must also take a foreign language and quantitative reasoning.

 EEP's lower division requirements focus on microeconomics, calculus, and statistics.
 The upper division requirements are drawn from the many EEP courses offered by the Department of Agricultural and Resource Economics.